-The Master's in Public Policy Program prepares "practical visionaries" who will contribute to the development of more just, inclusive, and sustainable communities.
+The Master of Public Policy prepares "practical visionaries" who will contribute to the development of more just, inclusive, and sustainable communities.
 The MPP is designed to help you take the next step in your career, whether you are looking to attain higher levels of leadership, shift your focus, or simply take time to reflect and recharge yourself.
 There are opportunities to broaden your knowledge of various policy issues, as well as deepen your current areas of interest.
 The department also offers a number of courses designed to enhance your analytical and professional skills.
 At Tufts, you can tap into the rich networks, not just among faculty members, but also your fellow MPP students.

 At least seven years of significant, relevant professional work experience is required.

 See Tuition and Financial Aid information for GSAS programs.
+Note: This program is eligible for federal loans and Tufts tuition scholarships.

 The Neighborhood Fellows Program supports up to five experienced urban leaders each year in the Master’s in Public Policy (MPP) program.
 Its objective is to increase enrollment among people of color who work in urban communities in Boston and surrounding cities on issues of urban community politics, economics, education, housing, and social life.